NoahNelson/CS11Swift/Lab6Writeup.md

 ### Optional Challenge

-If you feel like making even more improvements, follow the instructions here:
-[custom table cell](https://developer.apple.com/library/content/referencelibrary/GettingStarted/DevelopiOSAppsSwift/CreateATableView.html#//apple_ref/doc/uid/TP40015214-CH8-SW2) to subclass UITableViewCell and add image thumbnails to the table cells.
+If you feel like making even more improvements, follow the instructions [here](https://developer.apple.com/library/content/referencelibrary/GettingStarted/DevelopiOSAppsSwift/CreateATableView.html#//apple_ref/doc/uid/TP40015214-CH8-SW2) to subclass UITableViewCell and add image thumbnails to the table cells.